ICanBoogie/ActiveRecord/README.md

 [Connections][] instances
 are used as arrays.
-For instance, this is how you obtain a [Connection](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.Connection.html) instance, which represent a database connection:
+For instance, this is how you obtain a [Connection](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.Connection.html) instance, which represents a database connection:

 ```php
 <?php